Post job

 A Computer Support Specialist is responsible for providing the highest customer service for clients with technical and system issues, resolving network failures, and creating support tickets for IT personnel.
 Computer Support Specialists utilize various system tools and applications to diagnose end-users network issues and conduct immediate troubleshooting.
 They also help the IT staff design and improve system features and infrastructures and create instructional manuals for deliverables.
 A Computer Support Specialist must have excellent technical and communication skills to document customers' requests and identify system solutions.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, technical specialist responsibilities are more likely to require skills like "patients," "project management," "customer satisfaction," and "c++."
-Meanwhile, a computer support specialist might be skilled in areas such as "computer support," "troubleshoot," "desk support," and "network printers."
+Meanwhile, a computer support specialist has duties that require skills in areas such as "computer support," "troubleshoot," "desk support," and "network printers."
 These differences highlight just how different the day-to-day in each role looks.

 A Desktop Support Specialist is focused on troubleshooting different software packages, hardware devices, and other peripherals.
 They monitor the performance of the company's desktop infrastructure.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a technical specialist is likely to be skilled in "patients," "project management," "customer satisfaction," and "c++," while a typical desktop support specialist is skilled in "troubleshoot," "pc," "sccm," and "remote desktop."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a technical specialist is likely to be skilled in "patients," "project management," "customer satisfaction," and "c++," while a typical desktop support specialist is skilled in "troubleshoot," "pc," "sccm," and "remote desktop."

 A systems support specialist is responsible for assisting end-users on system issues, including network configuration and improving network infrastructure.
 System support specialists implement network strategies alongside the whole technology team to boost the system's efficiency and optimal performance.
 They create resolution reports for reference and write recommendations to prevent system defects and inconsistencies.
 A systems support specialist also handles network installations and upgrades, requiring them to have excellent technical skills and knowledge of programming languages.